marcusdavidalo/skymusicpc/README.md

 # SkyMusic

-SkyMusic is a Python application for playing music by simulating keyboard inputs.
-It provides a graphical user interface for loading, saving, and playing music files in the SkySheet or JSON formats.
+SkyMusic is a Python application for playing music on Sky: Children of the Light

 ## Requirements